 After getting Miller on board, they hooked a steel cable to the plane, which was upside down in the water.
 But the minesweeper was soon taking heavy fire from a nearby island, and the cable snapped when the ship raced forward.

-The Kwajalein divers are still hunting for the elusive Kingfisher that sparked their pursuit in the first place.
+Expanding the search The Kwajalein divers are still hunting for the elusive Kingfisher that sparked their pursuit in the first place.
 But their quest led the team to expand their search for all other downed planes in the lagoon with associated MIAs.

 In 2009, the diving group already had found the wreck associated with one MIA — a PBM-3D Mariner, a patrol bomber plane — off the north end of Ebeye Island.